databento/databento-python/README.md

 ## Documentation
 The best place to begin is with our [Getting started](https://docs.databento.com/getting-started?historical=python&live=python) guide.

-The full client API reference can be found on the [Historical Reference](https://docs.databento.com/reference-historical?historical=python&live=python) and
+You can find our full client API reference on the [Historical Reference](https://docs.databento.com/reference-historical?historical=python&live=python) and
 [Live Reference](https://docs.databento.com/reference-live?historical=python&live=python) sections of our documentation.
 See also the
 [Examples]() section for various tutorials and code samples.